Kevin Willmott: Biography

 Willmott grew up in Junction City, Kansas, and received a BA in Drama from Marymount College.
 He received a M.F.A. in Dramatic Writing from New York University.
 He has worked as a screenwriter and film director, known for work related to African-American history and contemporary issues.
 In 2017, Willmott taught classes in a bulletproof vest in protest of the ability of students and staff to carry concealed weapons on the campus.

 He won the Best Director award at the American Indian Film Festival for The Only Good Indian.
 Willmott's next film, Jayhawkers, received funding through Kickstarter, a crowdsourcing website.

-In 2019, Wilmott won an Oscar for his work on BlacKkKlansman.
+In 2019, Willmott won an Oscar for Best Adapted Screenplay for the film BlacKkKlansman.
+He and Spike Lee again collaborated in writing Da 5 Bloods, released worldwide digitally on June 12, 2020.

+Wilmott is a professor of film at the University of Kansas.

+Personal life

+Willmott is Catholic, and has cited Jesuit priest Daniel Berrigan as an influence in his life and work.